base9-theme/base9-theme.github.io/src/assets/about.md

 ### Relative vs Absolute
 In UI, we sometimes need to the color red to display error, and green to display happy case.
 I call it absolute color.
-In other places we just want our favorate color to pop out and another favorate color in other places.
+In other places we just want our favorite color to pop out and another favorite color in other places.
 I call it relative color.
 Base16 does not differentiate it, therefore if the button color is the same as the error color, it will always be.
-If you don't like red being the button color, you have make your error message non red as well.
+If you don't like red being the button color, you have made your error message non-red as well.

 In base9, you only specify relative colors, and it will pick the most red color as red and the most green color as green, and apply them in appropriate places.